richman954/ShadowMap-QEC/README.md

 * **SHADOWMAP Optimized Rate:** 23.49%
 * **Result:** McNemar $p = 1.21 \times 10^{-126}$.
 The engine realized the time-like edges at Column 3 were unreliable and autonomously crushed their weights (from ~3.89 down to 1.94) to route through time around the broken hardware.

+** Tech Stack
+* `PyMatching v2.x` (C++ Sparse Matrix Compiler)
+* `SciPy` (Sparse Matrix generation)
+* `NumPy` (Vectorized CRN noise generation)
+* `concurrent.futures` (Multi-core CPU parallelization)

+** Feature Roadmap

+Circuit-Level Noise (Stim Integration): Right now, we inject noise phenomenologically (we just randomly flip edges on a graph).
+In reality, quantum errors happen during the actual physical microwave pulses and gates (CNOTs, Hadamards).
+The next major step is integrating Google's Stim library (written by Craig Gidney) to simulate exact circuit-level gate failures, and letting Stim generate the routing matrices for PyMatching.

+Fully Granular Defect Maps: Currently, SHADOWMAP optimizes entire columns of the chip at once.
+The next step is giving the AI the power to tune the weight of every single individual edge on the chip independently, mapping exact atomic-level defects.

+Advanced AI Optimizers: We used a basic Darwinian genetic algorithm.
+To optimize a 1,000-dimensional continuous parameter space (every individual edge on a large chip), we would upgrade the AI engine to use CMA-ES (Covariance Matrix Adaptation) or Bayesian Optimization.

 ### Experiment 3: The "Meteor Crater" (84-Dimensional Atomic Mapping)
 We simulated a $d=7$ chip with a healthy 4% error rate, but injected a highly localized 3x3 "Meteor Crater" (18% error rate) dead in the center of the chip.
 We gave SHADOWMAP 84 independent continuous dimensions (every physical edge on the chip) and unleashed a Covariance Matrix Adaptation Evolution Strategy (CMA-ES).